andvsilva/programming_school/multiprocessing/README.md

 #### A powerful script that will change the way automate your tasks.

-In this article, I will show you how to write a simple bash script that will run multiprocessing python scripts, theses python scripts executes a tasks and you can change the tasks according with you goals.
+In this article, I will show you how to write a simple bash script that will run multiprocessing python scripts, each python script executes a task and you can change the tasks according with your goals.
 In the bash script has a simple trick to control the number of jobs running in parallel in the moment.

 #### Who this article is for?

-This article is for everyone, the beginners and developers.
+This article is for everyone!
+And so for beginners and developers.
+Learning is always a good thing, and now is the best time to learn new skills.

-### What you learn in this tutorial?
+### What you will learn in this tutorial?

 I will try to explain how you can write a simple bash script that will run multiple tasks in parallel, the tutorial will allow you to learn a method to run multiprocessing, bash script tricks and python package to generate fake data (read this to know more [https://andsilvadrcc.medium.com/how-to-generate-fake-data-using-the-faker-python-package-b6734b944cb2])

-I will use basic commands - **Bash Script** and **Python**, if you are not familiar with the commands, I will try to explain in details (you can to study the basics commands before to read this article).
+I will use basic commands from **Bash Script** and **Python**, if you are not familiar with the commands, I will try to explain in details (you can study the basic commands before to read this article).

 ## Which Shell and Python you have installed?